Wu Song: Becoming an outlaw

 After fleeing Mengzhou, Wu Song runs into Sun Erniang and Zhang Qing again, who advise him to go to Mount Twin Dragons to join the outlaw band there.
 Sun suggests that he disguise as an untonsured Buddhist pilgrim to avoid being recognised since his wanted notice bearing his portrait is posted everywhere.
 Earlier on, Sun had butchered a Buddish pilgrim, who left behind a Buddhist robe, a necklace of skulls, a headband and a pair of broadswords.
 Wu Song puts on the robe and lets down his hair, as Buddhist pilgrims do, thus concealing the exile tattoo on his face.
 He is thenceforth nicknamed "Pilgrim".

 On his way, Wu Song passes by a temple where a Taoist Wang (王道人), nicknamed "Flying Centipede" (飛天蜈蚣), keeps a kidnapped woman for sexual pleasure.
 Wu Song kills the priest and his servants, saves the woman, and burns down the temple.
 Next he comes by an inn and gets into a fight with Kong Liang as the latter is served food more palatable than his.
 He does not accept the explanation from the innkeeper that Kong has supplied his own ingredients.
 Kong is beaten up badly.
-Later, with the help of his brother Kong Ming and their men, Kong Liang tracks down Wu Song, who has got so drunk that he falls unconscious at a creek.
-They overpower him easily, tie him to a tree and beat him up.
+Later, with the help of his brother Kong Ming and their men, Kong Liang tracks down Wu Song, who has gotten so drunk that he falls unconscious at a creek.
+They overpower him easily, ties him to a tree and beats him up.
 Song Jiang, who is living at the Kongs‘ manor at that time, recognises Wu, and asks the brothers to release him.
 Wu Song reaches Mount Twin Dragons where he joins Lu Zhishen and Yang Zhi.

-After his defeat by the bandits of Liangshan Marsh, the imperial general Huyan Zhuo flees to Qingzhou (in present-day Shandong) in hope of redeeming himself by wiping out the bandits there.
+After his defeat by the bandits of Liangshan Marsh, the imperial general Huyan Zhuo flees to Qingzhou (in present-day Shandong) in the hopes of redeeming himself by wiping out the bandits there.
 One of the strongholds is Mount Twin Dragons, which, finding Huyan a tough opponent, requests help from Liangshan.
 Song Jiang, Liangshan's then second-in-command, comes to Qingzhou with a force and captures Huyan.
 The bandits of Mount Twin Dragons, including Wu Song, are absorbed into Liangshan.